FunkyToc/NinjaMoves/README.md

 # Ninja Moves
-Ninja Moves is a datapack to allow crawling, climbing, smooth landing and wall tricks.
+Ninja Moves is a datapack to allow crawling, climbing, smooth landing and wall runs.

 # Requires
 - Minecraft 1.15+
-- Bug tolerance
+- Powerfull computer/server

 # Use
 1. Download the package and unzip it